ashrithr/ankus/README.md

 ###Dependencies

 Ankus should work fine with ruby 1.8.7 or 1.9.3.
-In you want to build from source, dependencies need to be met.
+If you want to build from source, dependencies need to be met.
 To install dependencies on supported platforms follow these instructions:

  - CentOS: